AgathaWang/UM_SI507_Final_Project_Top100_Movies/README.md

 Lname|text| the last name of the director

 ## Interact with the program
-The uses could select the command, sorting method, direction, number of rows, result presentation format through website.
+The users could select the command, sorting method, direction, number of rows, result presentation format through website.
 The command is one of **movie(default), director, studio, and rating**.
 The presentation formation can be a **table or bar plot**.
 The direction can be **descending(default) or ascending**.
 The combinition of available commands and attributes are listed in the following table.